rodolfoperatello/CV/README.md

 #### Rain Instant Payment (Los Angeles, USA)
 #### 09/06/2021 – 11/21/2022

-Rain is a financial wellness benefit that possibility employees withdraw (at a small fee) up to half of their earned-wage-on-demand anytime.
+<p align="justify">Rain is a financial wellness benefit that possibility employees withdraw (at a small fee) up to half of their
+earned-wage-on-demand anytime.
 As a Backend Software Engineer, I was designing and creating solutions based on microservices architecture following hexagonal architecture pattern and agility methods Scrum and Kanban.